lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 It's advised to have the answered statements of the [questionnaire](#questionnaire) included in the token bridge contracts GitHub repo README.
 As an example one might see https://github.com/txfusion/lido-l2/tree/main/zksync#statements for wstETH on zkSync Era (but note that the questions are outdated there).

-Please share with the NEW: deploy scripts, acceptance tests, deploy plans, rollup-specific documentation on bridging approaches, etc. A PR to the diffyscan repo with [configs like this](https://github.com/lidofinance/diffyscan/tree/main/config_samples/zksync).
-This would allow the NEW to simplify the deployment verification and make the feedback more specific.
+Please share with the NEC: deploy scripts, acceptance tests, deploy plans, rollup-specific documentation on bridging approaches, etc. A PR to the diffyscan repo with [configs like this](https://github.com/lidofinance/diffyscan/tree/main/config_samples/zksync).
+This would allow the NEC to simplify the deployment verification and make the feedback more specific.

 :::note
 To prepare the deployment actions plan, you might want to refer to the following [wstETH on Optimism deployment log](https://hackmd.io/@lido/By-ANUXT3?type=view) as a reference.